Shiseido: International expansion

 In 1957, Shiseido began sales in Taiwan, closely followed by Singapore and Hong Kong.
 In 1962, Shiseido expanded to Hawaii; in 1965, it established Shiseido Cosmetics America.
-European sales began with Italy in 1968 and Oceania with New Zealand in 1971.
+European sales began with Italy in 1968, Oceania with New Zealand in 1971 and former USSR in 1992 with Russia.

 In 1985, Shiseido was the first company to produce sodium hyaluronate (hyaluronic acid/hyaluronan) from non-animal origin sources.

 Finances and operations

 In the first quarter of 2013, Shiseido made a profit of ¥2.66 billion (US$26.87 million) on sales of ¥162.36bn (US$1.64bn).
 On 15 July 2013, Shiseido announced it was opening a wholly owned subsidiary in India.
 On 20 February 2014, Shiseido agreed to sell its Carita and Decléor brands to L’Oréal for €227.5M (US$312.93M).
 This sale resulted in Shiseido showing profits despite running into losses.

+In November 2023, Shiseido cut their profit forecast and suffered a 14% decline in stock price, the largest drop in a single day since October 2008.
+Shiseido cited dropping demand in the Chinese market due to the release of treated wastewater from the Fukushima Daiichi reactor into the Pacific Ocean, after approval by the IAEA.
+The politicized domestic reporting of this decision drove Chinese customers to boycott or avoid Japanese cosmetics brands.

+In 2023, the World Intellectual Property Organization (WIPO)’s Madrid Yearly Review ranked Shiseido's number of marks applications filled under the Madrid System as 7th in the world, with 103 trademarks applications submitted during 2023.

 Subsidiaries

-A partial list of Shiseido's wholly owned brands and subsidiaries, as well as exclusive licensing agreements.
+This is a partial list of Shiseido's wholly owned brands and subsidiaries, as well as exclusive licensing agreements.